IceRaptor/AurasHelper/README.md

 The Raven will only lose its initial `ECMStealth_GhostEffect_Allies` instance if it were to shutdown, die, or the component that provides the effect (EWE) were to be destroyed.

+### Aura Oddities

+The logic above works fine when there's a single emitter of `ECMStealth_GhostEffect_Allies`.
+When there are multiple emitters though, things get a bit weird.
+Let's say we have Raven A and B with our Crab.
+If the Crab is within the bubble of both A and B, and Raven A moves away, the Crab keeps `ECMStealth_GhostEffect_Allies` and it works as you'd expect.
+Unfortunately, HBS code __makes a special case for ECM auras__ and this does NOT occur when general aura logic is applied.

+Instead of `ECMStealth_GhostEffect_Allies`, let's say Raven A and B have `Custom_Ally_Effect` instead.
+This is defined as a `StatisticEffect` which means it will modify a string or integer value on the target actor.

+When A leaves range of the Crab, the Crab receives a message to remove `Custom_Ally_Effect`.
+Because there's a stack limit of 1, the only effect to remove is the initial effect from `TurnDirector.CheckGameBegin`.
+The end result is that once A's call to `OnPositionUpdate` is complete, `Custom_Ally_Effect` will be gone from the Crab __even though it's within the area of Raven B's aura.__

+If anything activates before the Crab or Raven B, the Crab will not have the benefit of `Custom_Ally_Effect`.
+It only regains `Custom_Ally_Effect` once Raven B checks its aura targets, or the Crab activates and notices it is within B's range.

+This is reason for one of the fixes above.
+AurasHelper tracks all aura emitters and makes sure the effect is only removed from the Crab once it leaves the range of __all emitters__.
+This allows general auras to function like you would expect (just like ECM ones do).

 ## Design Notes